Annabelle Neilson: Aftermath

-Funeral

 Neilson was buried following a private funeral service at St Paul's Church, Knightsbridge, on 27 July 2018.
-Kate Moss and Naomi Campbell gave a joint eulogy during the service.
-Meg Mathews, Orlando Bloom and Liv Tyler attended the funeral.
+Both Kate Moss and Naomi Campbell gave a joint eulogy during the service.
+Other attendees included columnist Meg Mathews, and actors Orlando Bloom and Liv Tyler.

-Legacy

 Neilson's archive of Alexander McQueen couture was auctioned by Kerry Taylor Auctions in London on 22 September 2020.
 The auction, titled "The Annabelle Neilson Collection of Alexander McQueen Auction", was predicted to raise between £120,000 and £180,000.